-Course: Chemistry 160 - Chemical Structure and Properties (3 credits: Lecture & Discussion)
+Course: Chemistry 160-015 (4539) - Chemical Structure and Properties (3 credits: Lecture & Discussion)

-Prerequisites: Completion of MATH 117 or the equivalent.
-A student missing a co- or prerequisite may be withdrawn at any time.
+Prerequisites: Math 117 with a grade of C- or better, or the equivalent.
+A student missing a prerequisite may be withdrawn at any time.

 Time Zone: This syllabus lists dates/times using Chicago local time (U.S. Central Time Zone)